 FOR THE WHOLE FAMILY That's the story of the amazing new Franklin Family Protector Plan now being offered to America's families.
-Dad: Low, low cost, maximum protection to age 65, Mom: Protection to dad's age 65 with double indemnity and conversion privileges.
-No more premiums if dad should die prematurely.
-The Kids: All the kids-no matter how many.
+Dad: Low, low cost, maximum protection to age 65, with exchange privileges, even if you are no longer in- Mom: Protection to dad's age 65 with double indemnity, and conversion privileges.
+No more premiums if dad The Kids: All the kids-no matter how many.
 Their future insurability guaranteed.
 Waiver of premium if dad dies.
-Can be converted for 5 times as much at completion of term (age 22 or dad's age 65) even if no longer insurable.
-Emmet J. Fette, Gen. Agent Phone 266, Box 267, Muenster THE FRANKLIN LIFE INSURANCE CO.
-Springfield, Illinois ... and many other remarkable features.
+Can be converted for 5 times as much at completion of term (age 22 or dad's age 65) even if no Emmet J. Fette, Gen. Agent Phone 266, Box 267, Muenster THE FRANKLIN LIFE INSURANCE CO.